John A Waller

 For immediate help & free advice, please call 0800 612 5448 and speak with a member of ‘the team at HBG Advisory‘.

-The UK government has suspended winding-up petitions and statutory demands until 30th June 2021.
+The UK government has suspended winding-up petitions and statutory demands until 30th September 2021 under the Corporate Insolvency and Governance Act 2020 (“CIGA”) .

 Can creditors of my business issue a Winding-up Petition?

-However, since 27th April 2020, the UK government suspended creditors issuing winding-up petitions and statutory demands due to the onset of the coronavirus COVID19 pandemic.
+However, since 27th April 2020, the UK government has suspended creditors from issuing winding-up petitions and statutory demands due to the onset of the coronavirus COVID19 pandemic.

 Then Compulsory liquidations will commence.
 Please read ‘what is a compulsory liquidation‘, as you may ask ‘why choose a voluntary rather than compulsory liquidation’?